+2.2.
 CHARACTERIZATION, INSPECTION AND ANALYSIS

 In 2011 the subchapter was defined to be extended to characterization, inspection and analysis.
-During the previous years the sub chapter was limited to inspection capabilities.
+During the previous years the sub-chapter was limited to inspection capabilities.
 This is facing the demands of nowadays yield enhancement in a broad application as e.g. 'More than Moore' technologies but also power electronics and mechatronics and MEMS applications.
 Furthermore, the characterization, inspection and analysis demands of e.g. packaging and assembly could be taken into account.
-This major change of the scope was decided during 2010/2011.
-Tables and potential solutions will be prepared for the revision in 2013.